Irene Oguiza

 Irene Oguiza Martínez (born 5 January 2000) is a Spanish footballer who plays as a midfielder for Athletic Club.

 Club career

 Oguiza started her career in Ezkurdi's academy.
-On 19 January 2020, she made her debut for Athletic Club, coming on as a substitute for Andrea Sierra against Madrid CFF.
-Her first start for the Athletic Club first team was against Deportivo on 2 February, during which she suffered an anterior cruciate ligament injury to her knee.
+She was then developed at Athletic Club, playing in their B-team for four seasons.
+On 19 January 2020 she made her debut for the first team, coming on as a substitute for Andrea Sierra against Madrid CFF.
+Her first start for the Athletic first team was against Deportivo on 2 February, during which she suffered an anterior cruciate ligament injury to her knee.
 She had an operation on 5 March and would not play again until 8 November, against Collerense, in which she scored a goal.

 For the remainder of that season, Oguiza established herself as a first team regular under manager Iraia Iturregi and it was announced that she would be formally promoted to Athletic's first team for the 2021–22 Primera División season.
+In June 2024, now one of the club's captains, she signed a new contract running to 2026.